gafernandezf/Ipanema/README.md

 1. **Config:**  Inside this package resides `config.py`.
 This file is used to indicate to Ipanema which plugins should be executed.
 You can also specify any custom file paths used in your simulation.

 2. **Core:** Contains the main pipeline Ipanema uses to dynamically load and execute plugins.
-You might not need to modify anything in this package.
+It is unlikely that you will need to modify this package.

 3. **Input:** Defines the interface which defines the required structure for Input Plugins.
 It also has a directory named `implementations/`.
 This directory contains a default and an example implementation of Input Plugins.
 You may use this directory to store your own Input Plugin implementations.